NOUIY/aws-cdk-guide/v2/identifiers.md

 ------

-## Unique IDs<a name="identifiers_unique_ids"></a>
+## Unique IDs<a name="identifiers-unique-ids"></a>

-AWS CloudFormation requires that all logical IDs in a template be unique\.
-Because of this, the AWS CDK must be able to generate a unique identifier for each construct in an application\.
-Resources have paths that are globally unique \(the names of all scopes from the stack to a specific resource\)\.
-Therefore, the AWS CDK generates the necessary unique identifiers by concatenating the elements of the path and adding an 8\-digit hash\. \(The hash is necessary to distinguish distinct paths, such as `A/B/C` and `A/BC`, that would result in the same AWS CloudFormation identifier\.
-AWS CloudFormation identifiers are alphanumeric and cannot contain slashes or other separator characters\.\) The AWS CDK calls this string the *unique ID* of the construct\.
+AWS CloudFormation requires that all logical IDs in a template be unique.
+Because of this, the AWS CDK must be able to generate a unique identifier for each construct in an application.
+Resources have paths that are globally unique (the names of all scopes from the stack to a specific resource).
+Therefore, the AWS CDK generates the necessary unique identifiers by concatenating the elements of the path and adding an 8-digit hash.
+(The hash is necessary to distinguish distinct paths, such as `A/B/C` and `A/BC`, that would result in the same AWS CloudFormation identifier.
+AWS CloudFormation identifiers are alphanumeric and cannot contain slashes or other separator characters.)
+The AWS CDK calls this string the *unique ID* of the construct.

-In general, your AWS CDK app should not need to know about unique IDs\.
-You can, however, access the unique ID of any construct programmatically, as shown in the following example\.
+In general, your AWS CDK app should not need to know about unique IDs.
+You can, however, access the unique ID of any construct programmatically, as shown in the following example.

 ------
 #### [ TypeScript ]